 Day 1 — Hiking, diving, camping

 After you get settled, get the lay of the land with an invigorating trek along the 4.6-mile Clear Lake Loop Trail, a flat, family- and pet-friendly trail that winds through old-growth forest on the western edge of the lake.
 Take your time exploring the geology here, with help from interpretive signposts.
-If you’re a diver, make sure to bring your own equipment to spend the afternoon exploring from underwater, being especially mindful of safety precautions.
-Rent gear and get pro tips at a local dive shop such as Salem Scuba, NW Scuba in Portland or Central Oregon Diving in Bend, which offers guided dive trips, including one to Clear Lake’s petrified forest (Aug.
-10, 2019).
+If you’re a diver, make sure to bring your own equipment to spend the afternoon exploring underwater, being especially mindful of safety precautions.
+Rent gear and get pro tips at a local dive shop such as Salem Scuba or Central Oregon Diving in Bend.
 Also check Oregon Dive Sites for insider tips from fellow dive enthusiasts.
-Experienced divers may swim out to the “sunken forest” in the main pool of the lake, where 80-foot tree trunks are visible and cold water flows up from the basalt rock bed below.
+Experienced divers can swim out to the “sunken forest” in the main pool of the lake, where 80-foot tree trunks are visible and cold water flows up from the basalt rock bed below.
 With no motorized boats allowed, the lake is calm for paddlers and divers of all stripes.
 Cap your day with s’mores under the stars.

 Day 2 — Fishing, paddling, biking

 Work up a sweat in the afternoon with an excursion along the world-famous McKenzie River National Recreation Trail, a world-class destination for hikers and mountain bikers.
 The 26 miles of singletrack runs across lava fields and through old-growth forest along the eastern section of the lake.
 (The trail is best accessed June through October, but visitors can snowshoe along sections in the winter.)
 While the terrain along the north is quite technical and extreme, hikers and newer mountain bikers will enjoy the passage to the south, across bridges and streams, alongside pools and cascading waterfalls.
-Cyclists may rent a bike or book a shuttle to the top of the trail through McKenzie River Mountain Resort.
-Bend-based Cog Wild bike shop and Horse Creek Lodge, 20 miles southwest of Clear Lake, also offer shuttle service.
-Road bikers may want to gear up to ride the McKenzie Pass Scenic Bikeway for a few weeks before it opens for car traffic in late May or early June, depending on snow conditions.
+Bend-based outfitter Cog Wild and Horse Creek Lodge, 20 miles southwest of Clear Lake, offer shuttle services.
+Road bikers may want to gear up to ride the McKenzie Pass Scenic Bikeway for a few weeks before it opens to car traffic in late May or early June, depending on snow conditions.

 Day 3 — Road tripping, eating, exploring